AndriiIlkiv/AlgoAndProPart1/README.md

 # Algorotmization And Programming, Part1

-This is my labs for 1 semestr :)
+This is my labs for 1 semester :)